 - "Moreover also I gave them my sabbaths, to be a sign between me and them, that they might know that I am the LORD that sanctify them."
+(Ezekiel 20:12). - Note: The "them" is ISRAEL!

-(Ezekiel 20:12).
-This is continued with Christ - - "...The sabbath was made for man, and not man for the sabbath: Therefore the Son of man is Lord also of the sabbath."
-(Mark 2:27-28) Only true rest (sabbath) is found in Christ - - "Come unto me, all ye that labour and are heavy laden, and I will give you rest.
+This is continued with Christ -

+- "...The sabbath was made for man, and not man for the sabbath: Therefore the Son of man is Lord also of the sabbath."
+(Mark 2:27-28) - NOTE: "man" is speaks of Jews/Israel

+Sabbath - Can there be two in a week?

+God's purpose for giving Israel the Sabbath:

+- Gentiles were either a "גֶּר - gêr" - "stranger" - A believer - or "alien" - נָכְרִי - nokrîy - Deuteronomy 14:21 Ye shall not eat of any thing that dieth of itself: thou shalt give it unto the stranger that is in thy gates, that he may eat it; or thou mayest sell it unto an alien: for thou art an holy people unto the LORD thy God.
+Thou shalt not seethe a kid in his mother's milk.

+Only true rest (sabbath) is found in Christ -

+- "Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls."
 (Matt.
+11:28-29)

+Sabbath - Can there be two in a week?

+Jesus' fulfillment of the Sabbath helps us to understand what He meant when He said -

+- Matthew 5:17 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.

+The law is fulfilled as the "schoolmaster" (the one who makes sure we go to the school to learn the law).

+- Galatians 3:24-25 Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
+(25) But after that faith is come, we are no longer under a schoolmaster.

+It is NOT destroyed because the Mosaic Law will be returned during the Seven-year Tribulation Period and the Millennial Kingdom.

+- Those laws will be used to bring Israel and the world to Christ.

-11:28-29) 187 Sabbath - Bible teaching is clear Four times, the "Sabbath" is clearly delineated to occur on the seventh day of the week!
-1. "Six days ye shall gather it; but on the seventh day, which is the sabbath, in it there shall be none."
-(Exodus 16:26) 2.
-Exodus 20:10 But the "seventh day is the sabbath of the LORD thy God..."
+Sabbath - Bible teaching is clear

+Four times, the "Sabbath" is clearly delineated to occur on the seventh day of the week!

+1. Exodus 16:26 "Six days ye shall gather it; but on the seventh day, which is the sabbath, in it there shall be none."
+2. Exodus 20:10 But the "seventh day is the sabbath of the LORD thy God..."
 3. Leviticus 23:3 "Six days shall work be done: but the seventh day is the sabbath of rest..."
 4. Deuteronomy 5:14 "But the seventh day is the sabbath of the LORD thy God..."

 Only the seventh day of the week has the Biblical right to be called a Sabbath!

-188 Sabbath - Bible teaching is clear 4 different characteristics of a Sabbath:
+Sabbath - Bible teaching is clear

+4 different characteristics of a Sabbath:

 1. Happened on the seventh day.

-2. A Day of rest (No sacrifices required)
+2. A day of rest (No sacrifices required)\

 - Yet the Feast of Unleavened Bread and Feast of Tabernacles required an offering of fire!

 3. It was to be holy.

 4. A day God specially blessed - Fourth Commandment.